 The forex fees on the platform are among the lowest in the industry.
 When trading forex, there are no commissions, and traders are instead charged a spread for every time they make a trade.
 The spread for major forex pairs such as the EUR/USD pair can be as low as 0.8 pips for the Classic accounts, and just 0.4 pips for a VIP account.
 This, in addition to the 30x leverage that the platform offers to trade on most major forex pairs, has made Saxo among the most preferred forex trading platforms in the country.
 If you choose to invest in indices and mutual funds, the platform charges no trading fees at all.

 As far as the non-trading fees are concerned, Saxo does not charge any account management fees or fees when you deposit and withdraw funds from your account.
 On the other hand, their inactivity fees are quite high, with them charging as much as 25 GBP for every quarter of inactivity in your account.
 However, this does not apply to SIPP and ISA accounts opened through the platform.

-As far as the trading platform for Saxo is concerned, it is generally considered to be among the best trading platforms in the industry.
-It is a very easy to use platform that has been designed in a way that makes navigation very intuitive.
+As far as the trading platform for Saxo is concerned, it is a simple platform that has been designed in a way that makes navigation very intuitive.
 This starts at the most basic step, which is finding the right product that you wish to trade.
 Accessing the selection bar for choosing the asset class that you wish to trade, you will easily be able to find a list of the most popularly traded products in the asset class.
 You can also develop your own watchlists.